bcornelis/CarND-Capstone/tl_learning/README.md

 ### Files
 This directory contains the following files:
-* object_detection_test.ipynb: This file is copied from the original [Object Detection API tutorial](https://github.com/tensorflow/models/blob/master/research/object_detection/object_detection_tutorial.ipynb) and has been slightly modified to test the model for the current structure
+* [object_detection_test.ipynb](object_detection_test.ipynb): This file is copied from the original [Object Detection API tutorial](https://github.com/tensorflow/models/blob/master/research/object_detection/object_detection_tutorial.ipynb) and has been slightly modified to test the model for the current structure
-* rfcn_resnet101_coco-udacity_sim.config: this file is copied from the original [Object Detection API config file](https://github.com/tensorflow/models/blob/master/research/object_detection/samples/configs/rfcn_resnet101_coco.config) and mofied to process the correct number of classes (4 instead of 90) and link to the correct model/labels/... files
+* [rfcn_resnet101_coco-udacity_sim.config](rfcn_resnet101_coco-udacity_sim.config): this file is copied from the original [Object Detection API config file](https://github.com/tensorflow/models/blob/master/research/object_detection/samples/configs/rfcn_resnet101_coco.config) and modified to process the correct number of classes (4 instead of 90) and link to the correct model/labels/... files
-* label_map.pbtxt: included in the dataset
+* [label_map.pbtxt](label_map.pbtxt): included in the dataset

 ### Process